haberdashPI/german_track/README.md

 but a different random seed, by using the `configure_mixtures`, (udner `stimuli/src`) as shown in `generate_stimuli`.

+## Installation

+To setup these analysis scripts on a new computer, run `install.sh` (Mac OS X or Unix) or `install.cmd` (Windows).
+The install script requires an install.json file containing `{"data": "[data dir]"}` with `[data dir]` replaced with the directory containing the preprocessed data (stored separately from the git repository).
+Create this file before running the install script.
+For this installation to work R must be installed, it must be on your `PATH`, and you must have the package `rjson` installed (i.e.
+`install.packages('rjson')`).

 ## Regenerating the preprocessed data

-The EEG files are large, and not stored in the git repository.
-You will need to regenerate the preprocessed files (which will be stored in the `data/` subfolder).
-In `setup.m` you can specify the location of the raw BDF files and the Presentation *.log files on your local machine.
-Once specified, you can use the following steps to generate the preprocessed data on your machine.
-This pipeline will skip file generation if it finds existing files in `data/` so you can also use this pipeline to add preprocessed data for a new participant, by including their raw BDF file in the same location as all other participant's data.
+There are few steps necessary to regenerate the preprocessed data files (which are stored in the `data/` subfolder).
+In `config.json` you can specify the location of the raw BDF files and Presentation *.log files for your local machine.
+Once specified, you can use the following steps to generate the preprocessed data on your.
+This pipeline will skip file generation if it finds existing files in `data/` so you can also use this pipeline to add preprocessed data for a new participant, by including their raw BDF file in the same location as all other participant's raw data.

 1. Call `analyses/read_eeg_events.m` to generate *.csv files with the event triggers
 2. Call `analyses/read_sound_events.R` to filter the events based on the